MacLemon/CongressChecklist/README.md

 #### Wireless and HF
 - SDR Equipment: HackRF, RTL-SDR, Ettus, [Rad1o badge][30]
 - DVB-T dongle, there might be local DVB-T transmitter for the streams,
-- Ham radio equipment, portable, the callsign prefix in Germany is DE (Delta Echo)
+- Ham radio equipment, portable, the callsign prefix in Germany is DL (Delta Lima) Also see [ham radio licensing information][35]
 - WiFi router/firewall (to connect to the hotel Wifi/network)

 #### Cables and Adapters